Blog 5 Things Every Personal Trainer Bio Must Have to Be Effective.

 Ready to write your personal trainer bio?

-It’s not just about the skills and the qualifications you have (though those matter, too), but about human aspects such as hobbies and experiences that create connection and trust.
+It’s not just about your skills and qualifications (though those matter) but also about human aspects, such as hobbies and experiences, that create connection and trust.

-Remember to use photos (and videos, even) of yourself to help your prospective clients interface with you even better.
-You should be clearly able to answer the question “I help ___,” using a niche that is specific and attention-grabbing.
+Remember to use photos (and videos, even) of yourself to help prospective clients interact with you better.
+You should be able to answer the “I help ___” question using a specific and attention-grabbing niche.

 The right personal training software can help you deliver your offer to prospects more smoothly.
 And once you’ve converted those leads, it can help you automate your other personal training packages.

-TrainerFu’s easy-to-use, automated software will save you serious time so that you can train more clients (or just have more energy and time for the ones you’re already training).
-It’s the top-rated app for personal trainers at both the iOS and Android app store.
+TrainerFu’s easy-to-use, automated software will save you time and help you gain more clients (or just have more energy and time for the ones you’re already training).
+It’s the top-rated app for personal trainers at iOS and Android app stores.
 Click here to try it now, for free.

 Frequently Asked Questions